-The MSRS is not a rehash of undergraduate work, but a discussion based investigation of topics such as validated treatment methods, professional growth, practice issues, research, coding and billing, and changing rehabilitation laws.
-The increasing complexity of theoretical and applied knowledge required for practice, and the growing demand for innovative problem solvers has necessitated the development of a cost-effective graduate program geared toward the practicing clinician.
+The MSCPM is designed to provide practicing clinicians with skills that will allow them to excel as a clinical supervisor.
+The increasing complexity of theoretical and applied knowledge required for practice and the growing demand for innovative problem solvers has necessitated the development of a cost-effective graduate program geared toward the practicing clinician.

 The degree is entirely distance-based, designed specifically to increase the availability to as many working practitioners as possible.
 The use of WebCT in association with the Internet will provide a top-quality educational program requiring no coursework requirements on a traditional campus.
-The program is focused towards the practicing clinician and their specific needs in today's changing environment, utilizing a mechanism that is student friendly and effective.
+The program is focused towards the practicing clinicians and their specific needs in today's changing environment, utilizing a mechanism that is student friendly and effective.